jschirrmacher/adventOfCode2020/README.md

 ## Running with docker

-If you have Docker installed, you can easily run
+If you have [Docker](https://docs.docker.com/get-docker/) installed (or willing to install), you can easily run

     npm run build
     npm run in-docker